Skip To Main Content

 Community Service

 Pro Deo et Genere Humano - “For God and Humankind” - is our school motto, and our commitment to serving others is strong.
-Forty hours of community service are required for graduation, but students regularly go far beyond that.
-Throughout their four years at Holderness, students give back through their work on Project Outreach, Vestry, Relay for Life, and many other initiatives.
+Forty hours of community service are required for graduation, but students regularly go far beyond that, working with Common Man for Ukraine, Bridge House, local schools, maintaining local trails, supporting countless events, Project Outreach, and an all-school community service day in the spring.

 HOW HOLDERNESS STUDENTS GIVE BACK